sashaghadigaonkar/sashaghadigaonkar/README.md

 🌱 I’m currently learning **How to make apps smarter with AI, craft seamless user experiences, and maybe even train my brain to debug code faster than I break it. 🤖🔥**

-👯 I’m looking to collaborate on **Exciting Flutter and MERN stack projects that solve real-world problems.
+👯 I’m looking to collaborate on **Exciting Flutter and OpenCV projects that solve real-world problems.
 Got an idea?
 Let’s build it!**

 🤝 I’m looking for help with **Cracking the secrets of system optimization and cloud integrations—because good code deserves a great backend.**

-💬 Ask me about **Crafting seamless Flutter apps, optimizing SQL queries, building dynamic web apps with React & Node.js, or fixing that stubborn CSS layout.**
+💬 Ask me about **Crafting seamless Flutter apps, optimizing SQL queries, creating smart visual tools with OpenCV, or fixing that stubborn CSS layout.**

 📫 How to reach me **sashagladdy11@gmail.com**